theclarkeorbit/theclarkeorbit.github.io/content/blogs/greta_playground.md

 Here, we hypothesize that the target variable $y$ is linearly dependent on some independent variable $x$ with a noise term drawn from a Gaussian distribution whose standard deviation is also a parameter of the model.

-Under the hood, Greta has constructed a computational graph that encapsulates all these operations, and defines the process of computing $y$ starting from drawing from the prior distributions.
-We plot this computational graph below
+Under the hood, Greta has constructed a computational graph that encapsulates all these operations, and defines the process of computing the target $y$ starting from the prior distributions of our input variables.
+We plot this computational graph below :

 ```r